Woodrow Wilson High School (Dallas)

-Woodrow Wilson High School is a public high school located in East Dallas, Texas (U.S.).
+Woodrow Wilson High School, commonly known locally in short as Woodrow, is a public high school located in East Dallas, Texas (U.S.).
 Woodrow enrolls students in grades 9–12 and is a part of the Dallas Independent School District (DISD).
 It is located adjacent to the Junius Heights historic district.

 It was named in honor of former U.S. president Woodrow Wilson, who died just three years before the school building was completed.
 The structure is a Dallas Landmark, as well as a Recorded Texas Historic Landmark, the highest honor the state can bestow on a historic structure.
 The National Trust for Historic Preservation wrote that the Woodrow Wilson school "defines how a historic neighborhood school can remain a vital and integral part of the educational process and continue to serve surrounding historic neighborhoods."

 In 2009, DISD authorized Woodrow to apply to become certified as the first Dallas school to be authorized as an IB World School offering the International Baccalaureate Diploma Programme (IB degree).
 It earned its official designation as an IB World School on March 18, 2011.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 History

 Early history

 Designed by Dallas architect Mark Lemmon, the school opened in 1928, and was constructed in the Elizabethan style.
 At the cornerstone-laying ceremony in April 1927, a piece of the wedding cake of Woodrow Wilson's second daughter, Jessie, was included in the cornerstone "in memory of Mr. Wilson."
 At US$700,000, the school's cost exceeded that of the district's previous four high schools by at least $100,000.
-The ornamental lighting was made by Potter Art Metal Studios of Dallas; a 90-year company still in existence.
+The ornamental lighting was made by Potter Art Metal Studios of Dallas.
 Special features of the building included a gymnasium boasting "one entire wall of glass windows" and an auditorium that was to be the "best equipped and best lighted" in the district, with footlights and a separately ventilated orchestra pit.
 A theater organ was later placed in the pit and pipes put in special lofts on the third level.
 The September 1928, Dallas Herald said the school "presents a rare spectacle from afar."
 Photos and the original blueprints of the school building were featured in an exhibition celebrating the works of Mark Lemmon at The Meadows Museum.

 The school has been colloquially called "Woodrow" by students and community members from its beginning, fostered by first principal G.L.
 "Pop" Ashburn, who led the school until 1956.
 The mascot of the school is the Wildcat.
 A Parent Teacher Association chapter was formed for the school even before its 1928 opening.

 Until 1957 (when Bryan Adams High School opened), Woodrow was the only "East Dallas" high school.

 The original principal of Woodrow Wilson served for 30 years.